 Hiring a Professional Manager Cuts Short-Term Rental Net Yield to -0.5%

 The tables above assume self-management.
-For a 3-bed house on short-term rental, hiring a professional manager adds around $6,043 per year, roughly 25% of gross revenue.
-Total costs climb to $25,135, and net yield drops from 2.4% self-managed to -0.5% managed.
-At that level the short-term rental premium is fully priced out, and long-term rental is the cleaner strategy unless occupancy sits meaningfully above the 39% median.
+For a 3-bed house on short-term stays, hiring a professional manager adds around $6,000 per year, roughly 25% of gross revenue.
+Total costs climb to about $25,000, and net yield drops from 2.4% self-managed to -0.5% managed.
+At that level the short-term rental premium is fully priced out, and long-term rental is the cleaner strategy unless occupancy sits above the 39% median.

 Tax Treatment Shifts the After-Tax Picture

 Ohio investors report short-term and long-term rental income on Schedule E, with 27.5-year straight-line depreciation on the building portion of the purchase price.
-That depreciation deduction ($6,211 per year on a building base of $170,800 at the 80% building allocation used here) typically shelters most of the first-year net income, so the taxable bottom line is usually far lower than the pre-tax net income shown in the tables above.
+That depreciation deduction (about $6,200 per year on a building base of about $171,000 at the 80% building allocation used here) typically shelters most of the first-year net income, so the taxable bottom line is usually far lower than the pre-tax net income shown in the tables above.

 Suburb-Level Data Is Where the Decision Actually Gets Made

 These are county-level medians for 52 ZIPs across Cuyahoga County.
-Individual suburbs diverge significantly: Shaker Heights (44120) posts a gross long-term rental yield of 13.8% at an entry price of $125,000, while Downtown/Campus District (44115) and Cuyahoga Heights/Industrial Valley (44127) sit at different price-yield trade-offs.
-The Cleveland long-term rental gross yield of 7.4% sits above the Ohio state median of 5.2% and the national median of 5.3%, but that headline disguises the spread across individual suburbs.
+Individual suburbs differ: Shaker Heights (44120) posts a gross long-term rental yield of 13.8% at an entry price of about $125,000, while Downtown/Campus District (44115) and Cuyahoga Heights/Industrial Valley (44127) sit at different price-yield trade-offs.
+The Cleveland long-term rental gross yield of 7.0% sits above the Ohio state median of 5.2% and the national median of 5.3%, but that headline disguises the spread across individual suburbs.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.